-Mobiles proxies work by initially connecting to a backconnect proxy.
+Mobile proxies work by initially connecting to a back connect proxy.
 These are servers that use pools of residential proxies in order to rotate IPs and redirect requests through devices connected to the network.
-This allows the proxy service to more efficiently hide the user’s original IP by assigning a new address with every rotation.
+This allows the proxy service to hide the user’s original IP more by assigning a new address with every rotation.
 The resulting connection is entirely anonymous.
 Anybody attempting to track the IP will see that the request was made from a residential address and therefore appears trustworthy.

 As far as the frequency of IP rotation is concerned, the user is generally assigned a new address on every web request made while using a mobile proxy service.
 In other words, your IP address changes whenever you visit a new website.
 Most services offer a sticky IP feature, which allows you to hold onto your current address for a longer period of time.
 However, it’s usually not possible to use the same IP for more than a few minutes at a time.